Spencer BezaireChef, Oyster Director and Co-Owner

 At the beginning of 2012 Spencer joined Dustin and Tyler in opening L&E Oyster Bar as the executive chef where he has developed a seasonal, seafood driven menu.
 He is continuously creating close relationships with oyster farmers up and down the East & West Coast, bringing the freshest most coveted oysters to Los Angeles and creating local, seasonal cuisine for the neighborhood.

-Sabrina Reinbacher was born and raised in Los Angeles, shortly after graduating from Loyola Marymount University she moved to Manhattan to work in the fashion industry where she was quickly immersed in New York’s unique food scene.
-After a couple of years in fashion she decided to leave it behind and pursue a career in the culinary world.
-She moved to Europe, consulting and helping a few friends open a bar and café in Paris.
-This is where she truly realized her love and passion for working in the food industry.
-A year later she decided to come back to LA to gain more experience and knowledge about the restaurant industry.
-She helped open and worked at Suzanne Goin’s Tavern for a year.
-Then the opportunity to be involved with the opening of Forage in Silverlake led her to work for 2 years with chef and owner Jason Kim, formerly of Lucques, after which she worked briefly catering for Heirloom LA and left serendipitously to be a part of the opening of L&E Oyster Bar where she happily serves and works as Assistant Manager.
+Sabrina Reinbacher Bezaire was born and raised in Los Angeles.
+After graduating from Loyola Marymount University she moved to Manhattan to work in the fashion industry where she was exposed to New York’s unique food scene.
+After a few years in fashion Sabrina decided to pursue a career in the culinary world.
+A move to Paris to help friends open a bar and café was where she realized her love and passion for the restaurant industry.
+A year later she decided to return to LA to gain more experience.
+She was hired to help open Suzanne Goin’s Tavern.
+After one year in Brentwood she left for the opportunity to help open Forage in Silver Lake with chef and owner Jason Kim, formerly of Lucques.
+Following two years at Forage Sabrina serendipitously found herself as part of the opening team at L & E Oyster Bar where she serves as General Manager and Wine Director.

 In 1990 Tyler Bell moved to Los Angeles, where he hung out and worked in coffee shops.
 After a year of making lattes and selling baked goods he left California to play music with the Southern Rock band Blues Old Stand.